OsatoOsazuwa/Speech_Recognition_Algorithm/README.md

 # 🗣️ Enhanced Speech Recognition App

 This is a speech recognition web app built using **Streamlit** and **Vosk/Google API** for real-time transcription.
-The app allows users to speak into their microphone and receive live transcription of their speech in multiple languages.
+The app allows users to upload an audio file in .wav format and receive live transcription of their speech in multiple languages.
 It supports both **Google's Speech-to-Text API** and **Vosk**, an offline speech recognition model.

 ## Table of Contents
 1. [Features](#features)